ublue-os/ubuntu/README.md

 You'll need to have Fedora Silverblue installed to rebase to this image (see below).
 We anticipate that at some point the Fedora installer will grow an ability to install a custom image.

 It is an interpretation of "What if we could rebuild Ubuntu from the ground up built on cloud-native technology?"
+The goal is to provide an Ubuntu experience using the most amount of automation possible.
+The endstate is a system as reliable as a Chromebook with near-zero maintainance, but with the power of Ubuntu and Fedora fused together.

 > "Let's see what's out there." - Jean-Luc Picard